-We have this compact pop-up tent that we’ve found useful for some vacations.
+We’ve found this compact pop-up tent to be so helpful on beach trips with young kids.
 It comes with a carrying pouch and all you have to open it is pull it out and pop it open!
 It’s also lightweight and packs easily.

 Baby and Toddler Essential Beach Tips